deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 To operate the menus, rotate to scroll to the desired selection, quick press to select it, rotate to change.<br>
 Quick press again to stop editing the setting.<br>
 Widgets have fine and coarse adjustment.<br>
-While editing the widget, normal rotation will make fine adjustement.
-Click and rotate will do coarse adjustment.<br>
+While editing the widget, normal rotation will make fine adjustement, fast rotation will do coarse adjustment (big steps).<br>

 ---